[

 Unified quota enforcement, deployment management, and cost tracking across providers.

 AI governance is no longer handled inside application code.
 It is enforced at the infrastructure layer.
-Enterprises are switching to OLLM because confidential execution, retention controls, and routing policy are becoming foundational requirements for production AI systems.
+Enterprises are switching to OLLM because confidential execution and centralized governance are becoming foundational requirements for production AI systems.

 Conclusion: Enterprise AI Governance Is Moving to the Infrastructure Layer

 If AI workloads in your organization are expanding across teams, providers, and regulatory boundaries, it may be time to evaluate whether model management still lives in application logic or belongs at the infrastructure layer.
-Explore how OLLM’s confidential gateway architecture can consolidate routing policy, zero-retention controls, TEE-backed execution paths, and attestation-backed validation into a single control plane built for production AI.
+Explore how OLLM’s confidential gateway architecture can consolidate quota enforcement, zero-retention guarantees, TEE-backed execution paths, and attestation-backed validation into a single control plane built for production AI.

 FAQ